-Do not be shocked when she most likely eats the sac, placenta and other elements that are expelled.
-As regal as the Shih Tzu is, pure animal instinct is at play during this time and this is normal and accepted behavior.
+Do not be shocked if your Shih Tzu ingests the sac, placenta, and other elements that are expelled.
+As regal as the Shih Tzu is, pure animal instinct is at play during this time and this is normal and expected behavior.

 Of course, after the birthing process, she will need plenty of rest and TLC.